Edward T. Nichols: Career

-With the outbreak of the Civil War, Nichols remained loyal to the United States and was given command of the steamer USS Winona in the West Gulf Blockading Squadron.
+With the outbreak of the Civil War, Nichols remained loyal to the United States and was given command of the steamer USS Winona.
 Nichols participated in the bombardment of forts Jackson and St. Philip, receiving the latter's surrender on April 28, 1862.
-He was then present with the 38-vessel flotilla commanded by Rear Admiral David Farragut during the attack on and passing of the batteries at Vicksburg, Mississippi on June 28, 1862.
+He was then present with the 38-vessel flotilla commanded by Rear Admiral David Farragut during the attack on and passing of the batteries at Vicksburg, Mississippi, on June 28, 1862.
 The USS Winona engaged the CSS Arkansas and again engaged and passed the Vicksburg batteries on July 15, 1862.

 Nichols was promoted to commander on July 16, 1862.
 In 1863 he commanded of the steamer USS Alabama in the West India Blockading Squadron.
 The following year he was in command of the steamer USS Mendota of the North Atlantic Blockading Squadron and retained that command until 1866 when he was assigned special duty in New York City.
 With the USS Mendota, Nichols saw heavy action when he engaged a rebel battery at Four Mile Creek on the James River, June 16, 1864.
 The Mendota was again engaged at the First Battle of Deep Bottom, being the only Navy vessel in support.

 Receiving promotion to captain on July 25, 1866, Nichols served on the command staff of the Asiatic Squadron.
 He was promoted to chief-of-staff of the squadron in 1870 and held that post until 1872.
-Nichols was promoted to commodore May 24, 1872 and served as commandant of the Boston Navy Yard, 1872-1876.
+Nichols was promoted to commodore May 24, 1872, and served as commandant of the Boston Navy Yard, 1872-1876.
 He served as member of the Navy's Board of Examiners in 1877 and commissioned rear admiral February 25, 1878, commanding the South Atlantic Squadron until 1879.
-In his last years of service, Nichols was a light house inspector.
+In his last years of service, Nichols served as Chief of the Bureau of Yards and Docks (1881-1885).

 Family

-Nichols married Caroline Elizabeth Bowers (1829 – 1865) on November 12, 1851 in Rhode Island.
+Nichols married Caroline Elizabeth Bowers (1829 – 1865) on November 12, 1851, in Rhode Island.
 They had two children: Helen Bowers (1850 – 1935) and Edward Tatnall Jr. (1854 – 1934).

 Later life

-Nichols left the U.S. Navy in 1882.
-He died October 12, 1886 and is buried with his wife and children at Swan Point Cemetery, Providence, Rhode Island.
+Nichols was placed on the retired list in 1885.
+He died October 12, 1886, and is buried with his wife and children at Swan Point Cemetery, Providence, Rhode Island.